Updated on: 11/20/2019

-On Saturday night, an SUV in the northbound lanes of Interstate 5 was involved in a crash that sent it out of its lane.
+On Saturday night, an SUV in the northbound lanes of Interstate 5 was involved in a violent car accident that sent it out of its lane.
 The vehicle slammed into a power pole and careened over the barrier on the elevated stretch of highway.
 The crash happened at approximately 8:00 pm near the Mercer Street on ramp.

 A tow truck driver who happened to be passing the scene was flagged down by a trooper who realized that the SUV was in danger of falling off the highway to the on ramp below.
 The driver, who works for 24 Hour Towing and Recovery, drove to the scene and hooked onto its rear end to prevent it from falling.
 The Washington State Patrol credits the tow truck driver and the trooper for working together to prevent a potentially deadly fall.